graphql-aspnet/graphql-aspnet.github.io/docs/controllers/virtual-types.md

 ## Actions Must Have a Unique Path

-As was said above, each field in your object graph must uniquely map to one method (or getter property) in your code.
+Each field in your object graph must uniquely map to one method (or getter property) in your code.

 Take this example: